birkenfeld/tango-rs/README.md

 ## Building

 You need an installed Tango library with headers.
-Set the `TANGO_ROOT` environment variable to the prefix if it is not `/usr`.
+Set the `PKG_CONFIG_PATH` environment variable to the directory that contains `tango.pc` if it is not found by default.

 ## Testing